Why we do what we do

 Senior Clinical Psychologist/Director

-In addition to her clinical practice, Tamera is currently undertaking a PhD in paediatric psychology at the Royal Children’s Hospital and University of Melbourne.
-Tamera is also a Board-Approved Supervisor with the Australian Health Practitioner Regulation Agency (AHPRA) and endorsed in the area of Clinical Psychology.
+Alongside her clinical practice, Tamera recently completed a PhD in Paediatrics at the Royal Children’s Hospital and the University of Melbourne, reflecting her ongoing commitment to evidenced-informed practice and the translation of practice into meaningful clinical care.
+She is also a Board-Approved Supervisor with AHPRA and endorsed in the area of Clinical Psychology.
 She enjoys the process of sharing knowledge, collaborating and reflective development to foster personal and professional growth to benefit clinicians and their clients.

-Tamera has a warm and relaxed style, and she takes time to understand each individual client and build a trusting, safe therapeutic relationship.
-She aims to create a compassionate, non-judgemental space where individuals can find solace and be open, reflective and curious about their struggles.
+Tamera has a warm, calm and thoughtful therapeutic style, and she takes time to understand each person’s experience and to build a trusting, safe therapeutic relationship.
+Her aim is to create a compassionate, non-judgemental space where individuals can find solace and be open, reflective and curious about their struggles.
 Tamera attempts to foster a strong sense of hope for each person to fulfil their potential to thrive, whatever this may mean to them individually.

 Professional Affiliations

-Australian Infant Mental Health Association - Committee Member, Victoria Branch
+Australian Infant Mental Health Association - Secretary, Victorian Branch Committee